WordPress/gutenberg/docs/contributors/document.md

 This way they will be properly handled in all three aforementioned contexts.

-Use the full file directory and filename in the Gutenberg repository, not the published path; the Block Editor Handbook creates short URLs that you can see in the tutorials section.
-Likewise, the `readme.md` portion is dropped in the handbook, but should be included in links
+Use the full directory and filename from the Gutenberg repository, not the published path; the Block Editor Handbook creates short URLs—you can see this in the tutorials section.
+Likewise, the `readme.md` portion is dropped in the handbook, but should be included in links.

 An example, the link to this page is: `/docs/contributors/document.md`